 ‘American Idol’: Katy Perry Reveals Why Judges Went Off-Script & Saved Ada Vox On The Spot

 Ada Vox earned one of four judges spots in the ‘American Idol’ Top 10 — and they wasted NO time deciding on her as one of their picks.
-Katy Perry explains why it was such an obvious done deal in this new interview.
+Katy Perry explains why it was an obvious done deal in this new interview.

 Six of the Top 14 American Idol contestants were voted into the Top 10 via America’s vote on the show’s April 23 episode, leaving the picks for the final four spots in the judges’ hands.
 Katy Perry, Luke Bryan and Lionel Richie got one last chance to see performances from the eight singers in jeopardy before making their decision.
 Ada was the last to perform, and immediately after she sang “And I Am Telling You I’m Not Going,” Katy announced that the judges had already come to a unanimous decision to keep her around.